LucasNWilliams/Project-Page/README.md

-# Project-Page
+# Project Page
-This is my first GitHub Pages
+This is my first GitHub Pages project.

 ## My Plans
 My plans for this project is to just have fun really.